dima-iholkin/SwitchApps/README.md

 3. Start the downloaded `SwitchApps.ahk` script **with UI-Access**.
 <img src="../assets/readme/ahk-start.png" width="200" title="AutoHotKey script start">

+4. Try using `Alt+Tab`.
+If you use `Alt+Shift+Tab` now, you'll probably get an MS Office pop up (see the solution to this below).

+5. Enjoy.

 ## Additional setup (optional)

+:exclamation: The steps here can brick your OS.
+Don't do it if you're not experienced.
+You are the person responsible if you do it.

 * Increase the thumbnail preview size with [this solution](https://winaero.com/blog/change-taskbar-thumbnail-size-windows-10/).